victorverma3/Portfolio/README.md

 # Portfolio

-I built my own portfolio website using TypeScript and Bootstrap in the MERN stack.
+I built my own portfolio website using TypeScript, Bootstrap, and Tailwind CSS in the MERN stack.

 https://victorverma.com